 top of page

 Sleep paralysis is often misunderstood, feared, or dismissed.
-In reality, it is a naturally occurring neurological and energetic state that sits at the precise threshold between physical sleep and conscious awareness.
+In reality, sleep paralysis is a naturally occurring neurological state that sits at the precise threshold between physical sleep and conscious awareness.
+It most often occurs while falling asleep or waking up, when the body remains temporarily immobilized while awareness is awake.

 For those exploring consciousness, meditation, or out-of-body experiences, sleep paralysis is not an anomaly.
 It is a gateway.